 GET TO KNOW

-My favorite part of my job is simply seeing each kid succeed in therapy and their joy in knowing they have overcome an injury or problem and are back to doing what they want to do.
-For many, they are dealing with an injury for the first time and it is mentally and physically traumatic to them.
-Seeing them smile and knowing that they are “themselves” again is so rewarding.
+Many of my patients are dealing with an injury for the first time which is mentally and physically traumatic.
+Watching them smile and knowing that they are “themselves” again is so rewarding."

 FAVORITE THING TO DO OUTSIDE OF WORK